Healthy Eating Programs And Services

 Melbourne is renowned for the city bike paths.
 Take a look at Melbourne Parks and Activities.

 The Victorian Government recommends exclusive breastfeeding from birth to 6 months of age and supportive environments to encourage breastfeeding.
-See (links) for further information.
+Visit the Australian Breastfeeding Association for more information.

 The Victorian Department of Education and Early Childhood Development has implemented the School Canteens and Other School Food Services policy in public school canteens.
 The policy is based on a ‘traffic light’ system: GREEN – fill the menu; AMBER – select carefully; RED – select occasionally; and BANNED - off the menu.